Balls says cuts plan 'not working' despite IMF backing

 "But I fear by going this far and fast, George Osborne is making it harder to get the deficit down.

-"I think the cautious thing for him and the IMF to be saying today is not 'cross our fingers and hope for the best' but to say the evidence says it is not working and now is to the time to change course before it is too late."'On track'
+"I think the cautious thing for him and the IMF to be saying today is not 'cross our fingers and hope for the best' but to say the evidence says it is not working and now is to the time to change course before it is too late."

 Mr Osborne has said the UK has the backing of leading international experts, as well as the financial markets and main UK business groups, for his deficit reduction plan.